Is My Shower Leaking?

 - The membrane has failed due to wrongly installing the product.

-- You have a open shower or issues of shower screen leaking that has gone untreated.
-Its important to note that if you can see water travelling or leaking through your screen to areas that would not have a membrane that rising dampness will occur over time.
+- You have an open shower or issues of shower screen leaking that has gone untreated.
+It’s important to note that if you can see water traveling or leaking through your screen to areas that would not have a membrane that rising dampness will occur over time.

-- Heavy chemical can not only damage the grout but can cause damage to the membrane underneath damaging the rubber seal.
+- The heavy chemical can not only damage the grout but can cause damage to the membrane underneath damaging the rubber seal.

-- You a incredibly slow leak in the taps in the wall.
-With taps leaking its usually quite a sudden issue so keep in mind that its high unlikely it would be rising dampness as that’s a slow gradual process and only occurs if you are using the shower
+- You can have an incredibly slow leak in the taps in the wall.
+With taps leaking it’s usually quite a sudden issue so keep in mind that it’s highly unlikely it would be rising dampness as that’s a slow gradual process and only occurs if you are using the shower

-Now what do you do to solve this problem.
-In most cases if you don’t use the shower again you wont have any more issues.
-That though is not ideal in families or one shower homes.
-The next short term option is to re-grout but as this article hopefully has taught you once it gets any little bit through the grout it will come back gain.
+Now, what do you do to solve this problem?
+In most cases, if you don’t use the shower again you won’t have any more issues.
+That though is not ideal for families or one shower homes.
+The next short-term option is to re-grout but as this article hopefully has taught you once it gets any little bit through the grout it will come back gain.
 The final and the guaranteed method is waterproofing the shower completely.
 Once that rubber has been installed any water that gets through the grout will just flow to the drain.
-In future posts we will do videos and a guide to how to successfully membrane your shower as always talk to your professional or if you are in Perth Western Australia contact us at on the ball bathrooms for you next bathroom renovation or even just some advice
+In future posts, we will do videos and a guide to how to successfully membrane your shower as always talk to your professional or if you are in Perth Western Australia contact us at on the ball bathrooms for your next bathroom renovation or even just some advice